databio/IGD/README.md

 ### 2. Search iGD for overlaps
 ```
-igd search "path/to/query_file" "path/to/igd_data_file" [options]
+igd search "path/to/igd_data_file" -q "path/to/query_file" [option]

 where:

-- path/to/query_file is the path to the query file
+- path/to/igd_data_file is the path to the igd data

-- path/to/igd_data_file is the path to the igd data (mode 1)
+- path/to/query_file is the path to the query file (.bed or .bed.gz)

 options: